Recognizing Emotional Abuse

 Emotional abuse can be hard to

 identify at first.
-It may consist of name-calling, ignoring your feelings, or cursing at
+It may consist of name-calling, ignoring your feelings, swearing

-you.
-Over time, it often increases to repeated put-downs, ordering you to account for every
+cursing at you.
+Over time, it often increases to repeated put-downs, ordering you

-minute of your time, accusing you of doing things that you didn’t do, and demanding you
+account for every minute of your time, accusing you of doing things that you didn’t

-stop spending time with your family and friends.
-Your abuser creates an emotional
+demanding you stop spending time with your family and friends.
+Your abuser creates

 You are not alone